mvanholsteijn/aws-sg-revoker/README.md

  CAVEATS
 	1) The script does not do CIDR block calculation.
-It uses regexp only. this may accidentally cause an unidented removal.
+It uses regexp only. this may accidentally cause an unintended removal.
 	2) Do not forget to escape your dot's for whitelist IP addresses :-)

  AUTHOR